 - Printed cancelled cheque of the insured person.

 - All consultation papers with bills.
 Make sure you submit all original documents to the insurance or TPA within the restricted timeline.
-As per the policy it can be 7 or 15 days from the last consultation.
+As per the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More it can be 7 or 15 days from the last consultation.

 Pre and post hospitalization are critical stages in the journey of medical care, and it is important to be informed and prepared to ensure a successful and smooth experience.
 The journey can be emotional and challenging, but with the right support, patients and their families can get through it and come out stronger on the other side.

 Pre and post-hospitalisation claim processes are same as the main hospitalisation claim.

 - First of all, no intimation is required in pre and post-hospitalisation.

 - All claim documents need to be submitted within the timeline of the policy claim.